 EDI 210/810 Processing: Implementation Guide for Freight Audit Pipelines

 Unlike unstructured document parsing or hierarchical markup ingestion, EDI X12 streams operate on rigid positional and delimiter-based semantics.
-Pipeline stages must remain strictly isolated to prevent state leakage, ensure idempotent retries, and maintain clear audit trails for financial reconciliation.
+The four stages below — ingestion, validation, dispute routing, and ledger commit — must stay strictly isolated to prevent state leakage, guarantee idempotent retries, and maintain a clear audit trail for financial reconciliation.
+The scope of this guide is the parse-to-ledger path for a single interchange; it stops at the field contract handed to rate matching and does not itself price freight.

 EDI Segment Element Internal Field Data Type Validation Rule